 Below, we are updating Dollar KR 1 to be 300 and also updating the objective to be 300.

-Now we can see that the overall objective is depicted differently.
-Below we can see that the overall objective is 300/1,800 or 17% complete on your "You" panel.
+Now we can see that the overall objective is displayed differently.
+The overall objective is 300/1,800 or 17% complete on your "You" panel.